 2. Cuckoos

 Cuckoos are a family of birds belonging to the Cuculidae family, the only taxon in the order Cuculiformes.
-The cuckoo family includes many different species, such as the common or European cuckoo, roadrunners, koels, malkohas, couas, coucals, and anis.
+The cuckoo family includes many species, such as the standard or European cuckoo, roadrunners, koels, malkohas, couas, coucals, and anis.

-The coucals and anis are sometimes designated as separate families, known as the Centropodidae and Crotophagidae, respectively.
-Cuckoos are found all over the world, and their habitats range from wetlands and forests to desert areas.
+The coucals and anis are sometimes designated as separate families, known as the Centropodidae and Crotophagidae.
+Cuckoos are found worldwide, and their habitats range from wetlands and forests to desert areas.

 They are known for their distinctive calls, which vary between species.
 Cuckoos feed on a variety of invertebrates, as well as small mammals and birds.

-They are also renowned for their ability to lay eggs in the nest of another bird, and it is this trait that has earned them the name of ‘brood parasites’.
+They are also renowned for their ability to lay eggs in another bird’s nest, and this trait has earned them the name of ‘brood parasites.”

 Kingdom | Animalia |